-ISTS accepts no civil liability or responsibility for any actions whatsoever that may arise as a result of the tests and the publication and issue of this test report.
+DISCLAIMER: ISTS accepts no civil liability or responsibility for any actions whatsoever that may arise as a result of the tests and the publication and issue of this test report.
 The test report is intended for viewing purposes solely for the named recipient identified above.
 The slip test report remains the property of ISTS.
-In report contains privileged and confidential information.
+This report contains privileged and confidential information.
 The unauthorised reproduction of this report is prohibited

 Accredited for compliance with ISO/IEC 17025 testing and calibration.
-NATA is a signatory to the APLAC mutual recognition arrangement for the mutual recognition of the equivalence of testing, calibration and inspection recognition arrangement for reports.
-NATA Accreditation #14967
+NATA is a signatory to the APLAC mutual recognition arrangement for the mutual recognition of the equivalence of testing, calibration and inspection reports.